Painting students develop skills in oils, acrylics, watercolors, encaustics, and mixed media.

 Painting students are required to learn about and incorporate contemporary themes and approaches as they develop their own unique style.

-Ball State's bachelor's degree in visual arts with an emphasis in painting explores studio exercises, problems, and critiques, emphasizing a multitude of mediums and their characteristics.
-Students are expected to continuously develop technical skills, advanced color considerations, and solutions of pictorial problems with new focus on individual creativity.
+Ball State's art major (BFA) with a focus on painting explores studio exercises, problems, and critiques that emphasize a multitude of mediums and their characteristics.
+Students are expected to continuously develop technical skills, advanced color considerations, and discover solutions to pictorial problems with a new focus on individual creativity.

 Our programs are accredited by the National Association of Schools of Art and Design.
 Learn more.